The symplectic arc algebra is formal: Formality via Hilbert schemes of Milnor fibres

-Working with product almost complex structures, all discs which are counted by the \nc-vector field are products, hence for Maslov index reasons are non-constant in at most one factor.
-The signs of the non-constant discs are governed by the results from Section \ref{Sec:Orientations} and Lemma \ref{lem:Solomon}, which imply that the two non-constant discs in any given factor carry the same sign.
+We work in the setting of Lemma \ref{Lem:maslov_two_bounded}, so all discs which are counted by the \nc-vector field are products, and are non-constant in at most one factor.
+The signs of the non-constant discs are then governed by the results from Section \ref{Sec:Orientations} and Lemma \ref{lem:Solomon}.
+Since the construction is equivariant with respect to the symmetric group action, the choices of orientations on the divisor $s_0\cup s_{\infty}$ in each factor $\bar{A}_{2k-1}$ of $\bar{A}_{2k-1}^k$ which lead to positive signs for the product \nc-vector field, as in Lemma \ref{lem:WeightForOneLag}, descend to a choice of orientation on $D_0 \subset \Hilb^{[k]}(\bar{A}_{2k-1})$ so that the equivariant structure on $HF^2(L_{\wp}, L_{\wp})$ is given by multiplication by $+2$.
 The result follows. \end{proof}

 For each upper half-plane matching, we now choose the gradings as in Proposition \ref{Prop:GradeIt} so $HF^*(L_{\wp}, L_{\wp'})$ is symmetrically graded in the sense that the groups $HF^*(L_{\wp}, L_{\wp'})$ and $HF^*(L_{\wp'}, L_{\wp})$ live in the same range of degrees $k-c(\wp,\wp') \leq \ast \leq k+c(\wp,\wp')$.
 Recall the plait matching $\wp_{\bullet}$ from Figure \ref{Fig:PlaitMixed}.